llauderesv/sorthing-algorithm/README.md

 This is made in C# Programming Language.

-The following are sorting algo. includes in the project.
+The following are sorting algorithm includes in the project.

 * Bubble Sort
 * Insertion Sort